 Simplicity and ease of setup

 Mirroring is comparatively simple to configure and manage.
 The AlwaysOn Availability Groups’ high-availability systems are a bit more complex, and troubleshooting requires expertise.
-You just need two (or potentially three) SQL Server instances to set up mirroring between two (or potentially three) SQL Server instances.
+To set up mirroring between two (or potentially three) SQL Server instances, you just need two (or potentially three) SQL Server instances.

 Automatic Page Repair